Towards an ab initio theory for the temperature dependence of electric-field gradient in solids: application to hexagonal lattices of Zn and Cd: Theoretical model

 Since the usual Debye-Waller factor is $\exp(-2W)$ \cite{Bru}, the temperature function $\exp(-W)$, Eq.\ (\ref{e12}), is the square root of the Debye-Waller factor (SRDWF).
 Such a function has been used by Kasowski for the description of the temperature-dependent Knight shift in cadmium \cite{Kas}.
 The function $W$ can also be written in $k-$space \cite{Bru} in the familiar form

 where the summation runs over all vectors $\vec{k}$ in the first Brillouin zone and the phonon branches $s$, while $u_s(\vec{k})$ stands for the corresponding phonon amplitudes.
-From space symmetry considerations it follows that the function $W(\vec{K})$ is the same for all vectors $\vec{K}$ belonging to the same star.
+From space symmetry considerations it follows that the function $W(\vec{K})$ is the same for a set of (non-equivalent) vectors (rays) $\vec{K}_i$ obtained from $\vec{K}_1 = \vec{K}$ by the application to $\vec{K}_1$ all rotational or mirror symmetry elements of the crystal point group (i.e. for the vectors $\vec{K}_i$ belonging to the same star).
 In the harmonic approximation $W$ implicitly depends on the temperature through the number of thermally excited phonons $n_{\vec{K},s}$.
 In the Debye approximation at high temperatures ($T \gg T_D$) $W \sim T$.

+For the calculation of EFG we need the quadrupole component ($\Lambda = (2,1)$) of the electron density and potential, Appendix~A. For that purpose, with the final expressions (\ref{e10}), (\ref{e11}), (\ref{e12}) and (\ref{e12'}) we obtain for the average quadrupole component $\langle \rho_{Q} \rangle$ of density on the MT-sphere in Eq.\ (\ref{e6c}),